consp1racy/android-support-preference/README.md

 ## Work to be done

 - Additional ringtone preference which uses system dialog and requires no permission.
+- Use weaving to keep original method names in PreferenceFragment (no "2" suffix).

 ## Known issues